Assessment in the Age of Innovation

 American students today are largely evaluated based on their factual knowledge.
 A recent study by Robert C. Pianta and his colleagues at the University of Virginia’s Center for Advanced Study of Teaching and Learning found that the average 5th grader received five times as much instruction in basic skills as instruction focused on problem-solving or reasoning.
 Our existing assessment system tends to reinforce rote instructional practices emphasizing the drilling of facts likely to be on a test, rather than problem-solving and reasoning strategies difficult to capture in multiple-choice test items.

 If we look at the effectiveness of such practices, and benchmark our success against international competitors, the results are not promising.
 Test scores from the Program for International Student Assessment, or PISA, which surveys 15-year-old schoolchildren in industrialized countries worldwide, show that, on average, U.S. students lag behind those in Europe and Asia in problem-solving skills in mathematics and science.
-Schools in Europe and Asia generally teach students how to apply knowledge to novel situations more successfully than do schools...
+Schools in Europe and Asia generally teach students how to apply knowledge to novel situations more successfully than do schools in the United States.

 If we are to help students succeed in a 21st-century economy and society, we must find ways to measure their ability to apply knowledge to complex and challenging tasks, and to behave in other ways that predict successful engagement in the world as it is now.
 Because the most salient features of today’s world seem to be change, and the accelerating rate of that change, a major part of a person’s skill set must be the ability to adapt to new conditions and imagine new solutions.